 |or MUS 83A||Music & Medicine||4|

 |MDIA 1||Introduction to Film Studies||4|

 |MDIA 20||Fundamentals of Media Production||4|

 * May be completed only once for credit to satisfy either the core or support course requirements.

-For a complete list of degree requirements, please visit Music Technology 2018-2019 in Degree, Certificate or Transfer Programs.
+For a complete list of degree requirements, please visit Music Technology 2021-2022 in Degree & Certificates.